Sparse grid approximation of nonlinear SPDEs: The Landau--Lifshitz--Gilbert equation: Sparse grid approximation of the parameter-to-solution map

 \subsection{Basic profits and dimension dependent convergence}

-In the present section, we discuss the convergence of sparse grid approximation when the sample paths of Wiener processes and magnetizations are assumed to be Hölder-continuous.
-To this end, we apply the results found in Section \ref{sec:holomoprhic_regularity_Holder}.

-Let us apply Proposition \ref{th:bound_mix_derivative} to estimate the derivatives appearing in the estimate we found in Proposition \ref{prop:estim_Deltas}.
-We find
+In this section, we discuss the convergence of sparse grid approximation when the sample paths of Wiener processes and magnetizations are assumed to be Hölder-continuous.
+To this end, we apply the results found in Section \ref{sec:holomoprhic_regularity_Holder}. \revision{ Let us begin by estimating the norm of hierarchical surpluses. \begin{proposition} Denote by $u:\XX_\R\rightarrow \U_\R$ the parameter-to-solution map of the (parametric) SLLG equation as in Section~\ref{sec:holomoprhic_regularity_Holder}.
+Denote, for a finite support multi-index $\bnu\in\FF$, the corresponding hierarchical surplus operator $\Delta_{\bnu}$ as defined in the beginning of Section~\ref{sec:SG} using 1D piecewise polynomial interpolation of degree $p-1$ with $p\geq 2$.
+Denoting by $\bmu$ the standard Gaussian measure on $\R^{\N}$, there holds: